daveism/ncgis-talk-2017-resources/GitHub_step3.md

 # Step 3: Fork a viewer

 Afer completing [step 3](GitHub_step2.md), we start the process of creating a web site!
-To do this we [Fork](https://help.github.com/articles/github-glossary/#fork) or copy all the code necessary to run the website to a [Github repository](https://help.github.com/articles/github-glossary/#repository).
+To do this we [Fork](https://help.github.com/articles/github-glossary/#fork) or copy all the code necessary to run the website to a new [Github repository](https://help.github.com/articles/github-glossary/#repository).
+This is repository that we have permissions to make changes to.

 We are going to use an [ESRI](http://www.esri.com/) map viewer template.